propublica/timeline-setter/doc/doc.markdown

 ## Contact

-For issues with TimelineSetter, use our Github Issues TK.
-Pull requests go to TK, and general questions should go to opensource@propublica.org.
+For issues with TimelineSetter, use our [Github Issues](https://github.com/propublica/timeline-setter/issues).
+General questions should go to opensource@propublica.org.

 ## Change Log